Business design sprint.

 Focus on issues from your customers' perspective

-Sprints help you to focus on the most pressing issues from your customers’ perspective by defining the right problems, ideating, selecting and prototyping to gain validated learning for both B2B and B2C projects, including insight analysis in under 5 days.
+Sprints help you to focus on the most pressing issues from your customers’ perspective.
+You begin by defining the right problems, ideating, and then selecting and prototyping to gather validated information for B2B and B2C projects, including insight analysis, all in under 5 days.

-A (quick and cheap) proof that you are (or not) on the right track
+A (quick and cheap) proof that you are (or aren't) on the right track

 360° validation of final concepts

-Our innovation consultants bring broad and unique experiences with deep knowledge in helping large corporates innovate like startups, in multiple industries across the globe.
-With expertise spanning from design thinking to service design, to lean startup and business model innovation, we help you validate innovative concepts, making sure that only the most worthy ones progress.
+Our innovation consultants bring their deep knowledg and wide-ranging and unique experiences to bear in helping large corporations innovate like startups, in industries across the globe.
+With expertise in strategies from design thinking to service design, lean startup and business model innovation, we help you validate your innovative concepts to ensure that only the most worthy ones progress.

 A unique, corporate-oriented approach to Design Sprints

 We approach design sprints a little differently from the traditional Google Ventures approach.
-We enriched the standard process with our own tools, methods and, processes, tailored to the specificities of corporate challenges.
+We enriched the standard process with our own tools, methods, and, processes tailored to the specifics of corporate challenges.

-Deep dive in the structure of a design sprint.
+Deep dive into the structure of a design sprint.

-Corporate teams of up to 7 per project, who are up for a stimulating, collaborative, fast-paced, high-energy innovation cycle.
-We challenge participants by getting them out of their daily comfort zone to where the magic happens to drive innovation forward.
-This requires participants from different organizational backgrounds and business units to develop creative thinking, and to help solve problems, but also to voice their opinion and constructively challenge the group.
+Design sprints start with corporate teams of up to 7 people per project who are up for a stimulating, collaborative, fast-paced, high-energy innovation cycle.
+We challenge participants to get out of their daily comfort zones to where the magic happens and drive innovation forward.
+This requires participants from different organizational backgrounds and business units to develop creative thinking, help solve problems, and voice their opinions to constructively challenge the group.

 Here’s the plan for a classic 5-day design sprint.
-We also frequently run shorter 3-day design sprints.
+We also run shorter 3-day design sprints.